Due to a heavy case load, poor administration and the often complex nature of road accidents, RAF claims can take years to be resolved.

 Registration and investigation of your claim

-Once the Road Accident Fund has registered a claim on its system, it conducts an investigation to determine whether or not the claim is valid.
-During this time, the Road Accident Fund may require that your injuries be assessed by their chosen medical experts.
-It may also call for additional information and supporting documentation.
+It may require that your injuries be assessed by their chosen medical experts.
+It may also call for additional information and supporting documents.

-The Road Accident Fund is permitted a grace period of 120 days in which to conduct its investigation.
+The RAF is permitted a grace period of 120 days in which to conduct its investigation.
 No further procedural steps may be taken against them during this time.

 Settlement of your claim